-\textbf{MVTec Logical Constraints Anomaly Detection} (MVTec LOCO AD) \cite{MVTECLOCO} is the latest anomaly detection dataset with 3644 real-world industrial images, of which 1772 anomaly-free images for training, 304 anomaly-free images for validation and the rest (575 anomaly-free and 993 defective images) belong to the test set.
+\tb{MVTec Logical Constraints Anomaly Detection} (MVTec LOCO) \cite{MVTECLOCO} is the latest anomaly detection dataset with 3644 real-world industrial images, of which 1772 anomaly-free images for training, 304 anomaly-free images for validation and the rest (575 anomaly-free and 993 defective images) belong to the test set.
 It consists of 5 object categories from industrial inspection scenarios.
-Unlike the one-class-classification settings, MVTec LOCO AD employs a two-class classification, classifying various defects into 2 categories: structural and logical anomalies.
-Compared to the existing anomaly detection dataset, the performance evaluated on MVTec LOCO AD is more emphasis on global contexts.
+Unlike the one-class classification settings, MVTec LOCO employs a two-class classification, classifying various defects into two categories: structural and logical anomalies.
+Compared to the existing anomaly detection dataset, the performance evaluated on the MVTec LOCO places more emphasis on global contexts.

-\textbf{MVTec Structural and Logical Anomaly Detection} (MVTec SL AD) \cite{MVTECLOCO} is a dataset that employs the above two-class classification settings on the original MVTec AD.
-There are only 3 categories containing 37 logical anomalous images in a total of 1258 anomaly images, while the rest are structural ones.
+\tb{MVTec Structural and Logical Anomaly Detection} (MVTec SL) \cite{MVTECLOCO} is a dataset that employs the above two-class classification settings on the original MVTec AD.
+Only three categories contain 37 logical anomalous images in 1258 anomaly images, while the rest are structural ones.

-\textbf{Mini Shanghai Tech Campus} (mSTC) \cite{mSTC} dataset is an abnormal event dataset.
+\tb{Mini Shanghai Tech Campus} (mSTC) \cite{mSTC} dataset is an abnormal event dataset.
 Following the settings reported in \cite{CAVGA-R,Padim,patchcore}, we subsample the original Shanghai Tech Campus (STC) dataset by extracting every fifth training and test video frame.
-In 12 scenes, mSTC's training data are the normal pedestrian behaviours, while the abnormal behaviours, such as fighting or cycling, belong to its test set.
+In 12 scenes, mSTC's training data are the normal pedestrian behaviors, while the abnormal behaviors, such as fighting or cycling, belong to its test set.
 Compared to the above industrial datasets, localizing the abnormal events is a long-range spatiotemporal challenge.

-\textbf{Evaluation Metrics. } Following the settings of recent anomaly detection methods \cite{US,patchcore}, we employ the Area Under the Receiver Operating Characteristic Curve (AUROC) and the Per-Region Overlap (PRO) \cite{MVTEC} metrics for evaluations.
+\tb{Evaluation Metrics.} Following the settings of recent anomaly detection methods \cite{US,patchcore}, we employ the Area Under the Receiver Operating Characteristic Curve (AUROC) and the Per-Region Overlap (PRO) \cite{MVTEC} metrics for evaluations.
 The image- and pixel-level AUROC are employed to measure the performance of image-level anomaly detection and pixel-level anomaly localization, respectively.
-In addition, we use the PRO to further evaluate the anomaly localization quality.
-Let $C_{i,k}$ denote the anomalous regions for a connected component $k$ in the ground truth image $i$ and $P_{i}$ denote the predicted anomalous regions for a threshold $t$.
-Then, the PRO can be formulated as
+In addition, we also use the PRO to evaluate the anomaly localization quality.
+Let $C_{i,k}$ denote the anomalous regions for a connected component $k$ in the ground truth image $i$ and $P_i$ denote the predicted anomalous regions for a threshold $t$.
+Then, the PRO can be formulated as: